NKI-GCF/brcaness-classifier/README.md

 # Brcaness-classifier

 ### To setup Docker
-Use documentation on-line or provided by your Linux distribution.
+Use documentation [here](https://docs.docker.com/get-docker/) or provided by your Linux distribution.

 ## Building the docker image
 ##### dependent on your docker configuration, you may have to add the flag '--network=host'